Critical Sections Are Not Per-Thread: A Trace Semantics for Lock-Based Concurrency: Critical Section and Lock Set

-The set of locks that protect an event is commonly referred to as the \emph{lock set}.
 Next, we review the existing per-thread definition of a critical section and the resulting lock set construction where the check for enclosed events only considers events that are in the same thread as the exit point.
-We point out the semantic incompleteness of this assumption and introduce our more general trace-based characterization for which we can establish semantic completeness.
+We point out the semantic incompleteness of this assumption and introduce a more general trace-based characterization that omits the per-thread restriction and is shown to be semantically complete.
+To establish correctness and completeness, we employ the following characterization of \emph{lock protection} that does not refer to critical sections explicitly.